Greenfish Marketing (trading as Greenfish Marketing) ABN/Company No: 12 622 134 025

 c) inbox placement or deliverability to particular providers or segments.

-Subject to full payment of all fees due under the contract, we grant you a non-exclusive, perpetual licence to use the Deliverables for your own business marketing purposes.
+14.3 Deliverables: Subject to full payment of all fees due under the contract, we grant you a non exclusive, perpetual licence to use the Deliverables for your own business marketing purposes.
 This licence does not allow you to resell our work as an agency or consultant to third parties unless we agree in writing.

-Any third-party materials (for example, stock images, fonts, plugins, external code libraries) remain subject to the licences of those third parties.
+14.4 third party Assets: Any third party materials (for example, stock images, fonts, plugins, external code libraries) remain subject to the licences of those third parties.
 Ongoing licence fees or usage restrictions are your responsibility unless the Order states otherwise.

-Unless you notify us in writing prior to commencement, you grant us permission to refer to you as a client and to display your name, logo and non-confidential results or case studies in our marketing and portfolio.
+14.5 Portfolio Use: Unless you notify us in writing prior to commencement, you grant us permission to refer to you as a client and to display your name, logo and non confidential results or case studies in our marketing and portfolio.
 We will not disclose confidential or commercially sensitive information.

-14.1 Confidential Information means information of a confidential nature belonging to a party, including business plans, strategies, pricing, financial information, marketing data, client lists, login credentials and non-public performance data, but excludes information that:
+15.1 Confidential Information means information of a confidential nature belonging to a party, including business plans, strategies, pricing, financial information, marketing data, client lists, login credentials and non public performance data, but excludes information that:

 a) is or becomes public other than through a breach of this agreement;